Mental II slot Fire Reels example for demo guide

 Free demo launcher

-Mental demo preview with fire frame reels
+Mental II demo preview with fire frame reels

 Demo uses virtual credits.
 No real money involved.
 The live provider iframe can be connected later.